The Inward Investment and International Taxation Review: Hong Kong

 A company must not make a distribution except out of profits available for the purpose, where 'distribution' is defined to include every form of distribution of a company's assets to its members.18 Profits available for distribution are the company's accumulated realised profits less accumulated realised losses.

 iv Return of capital

-Return of capital is permitted under the CO for a company limited by shares through a reduction of share capital.18 This is generally used when changes in a company's business result in excessive capital in the company.
-A reduction of capital is tax-neutral in Hong Kong.
+Return of capital is permitted under the Companies Ordinance (CO) for a company limited by shares through a reduction of share capital.19 This is generally used when changes in a company's business result in excessive capital in the company.
+A reduction of capital is tax neutral in Hong Kong.